 Conditions of approval

-- That the GAIC is paid in stages,
+- The GAIC be paid in stages.

-- That if you do not pay any stage by its due date, the entire GAIC amount will become payable as if the staged payment approval had never been given
+- if you do not pay any stage by its due date, the entire GAIC amount will become payable as if the staged payment approval had never been given

 The staged payment approval may contain other conditions.

 Interest on a staged payment will apply three months after the issue of a statement of compliance or the making of the building permit.